J0n4e/emby-newsletter/README.md

 # Emby Newsletter

-A newsletter for Emby/Jellyfin to notify your users of your latest additions.
-Emby Newsletter connects to the Emby/Jellyfin API to retrieve recently added items and send them to your users.
+A newsletter for Emby to notify your users of your latest additions.
+Emby Newsletter connects to the Emby API to retrieve recently added items and send them to your users.

 It is fully customizable and can be run on a schedule using a cron job or a task scheduler.